How Do You Know If It's Too Late for a Root Canal?

 Periodontal Health

 The health of the gums and supporting bone around the tooth plays a critical role.
-If the tooth is affected by advanced gum disease alongside pulp infection, the prognosis may be less favourable.
+If the tooth is affected by advanced gum disease alongside pulp infection (sometimes called a combined endo-perio lesion), the prognosis may be less favourable.

 What Happens If a Root Canal Is No Longer an Option?

 - Dental implants — a titanium post placed into the jawbone that supports a replacement crown.
-Implants are widely regarded as a durable and natural-looking option.
+Implants are widely regarded as a durable and natural-looking option for single-tooth replacement.

 - Dental bridges — a prosthetic tooth anchored to the adjacent natural teeth, bridging the gap left by the missing tooth.